 The SMOKE installation is set up to use U.S.-centered codes as defined in the COSTCY file, which contains the codes and their associated names and time zone settings.
 In this file, the U.S. country code is zero, which allows the U.S. country/state/county codes to be the same as the FIPS state/county codes that appear in U.S. inventories.
-See Section 3.4, "Test case data files" [132] for more information about the example COSTCY file that comes with the SMOKE installation, and Section 8.10.2, "COSTCY: Country, state, and county names and data" [468] for more information on the COSTCY file format.
+See Section 4.2, "Test case descriptions" [119] for more information about the example COSTCY file that comes with the SMOKE installation, and Section 8.10.2, "COSTCY: Country, state, and county names and data" [455] for more information on the COSTCY file format.